marbatlle/marbatlle.github.io/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2020-02-01"
   date_end = "2020-06-2"
-  description = "5 ECTS university course from the MSc in Bioinformatics and Biostatistics.
-This course introduces the student to the management and use of the R programming language at a beginner and intermediate level."
+  description = """5 ECTS university course from the MSc in Bioinformatics and Biostatistics.
+This course introduces the student to the management and use of the R programming language at a beginner and intermediate level."""

 [item]]
   organization = "Universitat Oberta de Catalunya"